Józef Czechowicz: Poetry

 In his approach to rhyme and metrics, Czechowicz was unorthodox.
-However, as Czesław Miłosz cogently points out, "all of his poetry is intrisically linked to the so-called 'bourgeois lyricism' of the seventeenth century and to folk songs."
+However, as Czesław Miłosz cogently points out, "all of his poetry is intrinsically linked to the so-called 'bourgeois lyricism' of the seventeenth century and to folk songs."
 He emphasised a striking harmonious musicality in his poetry by using onomatopoeia, phonetic instrumentation, and sonorous neologisms as well as selecting originally harmonious rare assonances and rhymes.

 Czechowicz is often described as a poet of the city, of small towns and provinces.
 The supernatural character of the worlds presented in his poetry is intensified by the use of personifications, including nature and landscape elements.
 His rejection of capital letters and punctuation also increases the atmosphere of mystery and ambiguity that typify his works.

 Czesław Miłosz notes that the very voice of this poet, barely audible and murmuring, cannot be compared to any kind of Western poetry, and it appears untranslatable in that it exploits concealed sonorities characteristic of one particular language.
 Still, some analogies can be suggested: "His lyrics can be likened to chamber music made poignant by the counterpoint of dark philosophical and metaphysical problems."

-Józef Czechowicz Literary Museum in Lublin
+Józef Czechowicz Museum in Lublin

-The Józef Czechowicz Literary Museum in Lublin is a department of the Lublin Province Museum.
-The main goal of the museum is to collect and share manuscripts and publications by or about Czechowicz, though not exclusively (other writers from the Lublin region are also included).
+The Józef Czechowicz Museum in Lublin is a department of the National Museum in Lublin.
+The museum's main goal is to collect and share manuscripts and publications by or about Czechowicz, though not exclusively (other writers from the Lublin region are also included).

 The museum was inaugurated on 9 September 1968, on the 29th anniversary of Czechowicz's tragic death.
 Originally, it was situated at 10 Narutowicza St. Since 9 September 2002 the exhibitions of the museum are accessible to the public in an old tenement building at 3 Złota St. (in the Old Town).